 4) Too much “me” content

 Lastly, journalists are not just sitting around waiting for a company’s story; their intention is not to increase a company’s product’s sales without knowing that it is also beneficial to them.
 Regardless of their audience and readers, they are looking for stories and quality/trustworthy content to improve their reputation.
 Companies that create content which is too promotional will earn very little media coverage.
-To bring awareness to their product, rather than being overly salesy.
-They need to highlight the product features and explain how the journalist’s audience will benefit from it.
+To bring awareness to their product, they need to highlight the product features and explain how the journalist’s audience will benefit from it.
 The content of any good pitch should offer value to the journalist.

 PR trends to follow for 2021

-Now that we have looked at trends that have continued to work and the tactics that fall flat these days let us look to the future and see what PR trends 2020 has encouraged companies to embrace into their current and public relations strategies.
+Now that we have looked at trends that have continued to work and the tactics that fall flat these days let look at PR trends 2020 has encouraged companies to incorporate into their public relations strategies.

 1) Embrace humanity

-With many people unemployed or unable to work due to the COVID-19 pandemic, consumer behavior has changed drastically, and companies need to communicate with their audiences on a more human level.
-Because of the pandemic.
-Many brands began taking a more consumer-centric approach to marketing and asking themselves what their consumer needs and wants.
-By asking how their brand relates to people’s actual psyches, emotions, and complexities and whether.
-They are missing the mark through their buyer personas.
-They can rework their internal and external communications strategies to focus more on the individuals they are trying to reach.
+With many people unemployed or unable to work due to the COVID-19 pandemic, consumer behavior has changed drastically.
+In this trying period, companies need to communicate with their audiences on a more human level.
+As a result of the pandemic, many brands began taking a more consumer-centric approach to marketing and asking themselves what their consumer needs and wants.
+Asking how the brand relates to people’s actual psyches, emotions, and complexities and whether a company is missing the mark through their buyer personas is a good idea.
+With this information, they can rework their internal and external communications strategies to focus more on the individuals they are trying to reach.

 2) “Raw video”